MelcherMate/Bioversee_Webapp/README.md

 Run server: `node app.js` in terminal within the backend library Stop server: `control+c`

-The code is desigend in python 3.12.0
-Designed on Apple Macbook Air M1 (2020) and PC on Windows 10 (latest version) Tested on Raspberry PI 5 8GB
+Designed on Apple Macbook Air M1 (2020) and PC on Windows 10 (latest version) and will be tested on Raspberry PI 5 8GB.

 ## Used packages:
 - git